cansyl/DEEPScreen/README.md

 ## Installation

-DEEPScreen is a collection of command-line based prediction models written in Python 3.7.1.
-DEEPScreen was developed and tested in MacOS but it should run in any Unix-like operating system.
+DEEPScreen is a command-line prediction tool written in Python 3.7.1.
+DEEPScreen was developed and tested in MacOSx but it should run in any Unix-like operating system.
 Please run the below commands to install requirements for model training and testing.
 Dependencies are available in requirements.txt file which is located under bin directory.

 ```
 conda create -n deepscreen_env python=3.7